disabeast111/SWE-Lab/README.md

-# Lab 5 Description
+# Lab 6 Description

-Lab 5 added functionality to LifeForm, Environment, and Cell, allowing us to place LifeForms in specific Cells within the Environment and determine the distance between LifeForms, as well as add up to 2 different weapons to those Cells.
+Lab 6 added the ability to make a game board and invoker gui for our game.
+To do this we added commands to be used by the invoker when buttons were pressed.
+The commands we made allow for movement, turning, acquiring and dropping weapons, attacking, and reloading.
+The Environment class was given new methods to allow some of these commands to interact with it such as move through it.
+The game board was made to display the environment with the objects on it along with a legend.
+The invoker has buttons tied to each command where the player can be selected and made to do the different actions.

 # Team Contract